 56% believed the greatest struggle for their generation will be finding any kind of well-paid, permanent job

 38% felt this advice was too narrowly focused on non-digital roles

 This research confirmed our belief that urgent action is needed to help young people to develop their digital skills in order to access employment opportunities and ultimately thrive in the digital economy.
 Vodafone’s What will you be? programme is our response to this challenge.
 Our two ambitious targets focus on the impact we can have if we can support young people to understand how they can contribute to the digital economy and outline what we can do within our business to provide more digital workplace experiences.

 Future Jobs Finder

-Over the past year, Vodafone has worked with psychologists, HR professionals, training providers and young people to develop a free smartphonebased service called Future Jobs Finder, designed to inspire and help young people to understand their strengths and skills and find the right job opportunity in the digital economy.
-The simple, yet comprehensive, gateway allows users to gain and practise new skills, understand more about their strengths, discover digital job opportunities and access digital training.
+Last year, we launched a free smartphone-based platform called Future Jobs Finder, designed to inspire and help young people understand their strengths and skills and find the right job opportunity in the digital economy.

 Our approach is contributing to SDGs 4 and 8

 SDG 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

 SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for allFind out more about our contribution to the UN SDGs

 We believe we can have the greatest impact on five of the UN SDGs through our networks, products and services and through the work of the Vodafone Foundation.